 Driving from the airport in Santo Domingo to the outskirts of the Oakland A’s complex in La Victoria requires a tremendous amount of faith.The road is dangerous and full of potholes.
 Natives would rather use their car horns then their common sense to operate their vehicles.
 Danger aside, the scene outside is enough to make even the toughest skinned individual melt.
 Mud shacks, sewer lined streets, poor half clothed children begging for money or food – all a part of the everyday life in the Dominican Republic barrios.
 This is a far cry from the beautiful Caribbean beach scenes we so often view on TV.
 This is survival.

-Unlike the land of opportunity that we live in, there is only one hope, one dream, to … Read More »
+Unlike the land of opportunity that we live in, there is only one hope, one dream, to take someone out … Read More »

 By Mike Cather, fomer MLB Pitcher

 Much has been made about safe pitch counts for young pitchers but it is only a part of the equation.
 Factors that help one stay injury free include: Having a consistent shoulder exercise program; Resting enough between outings; and paying close attention to pitches thrown per inning.
 A good shoulder program is essential not only for building strength in the rotator cuff, but also the maintenance of the cuff over the course of a season.
 These exercises should be done 2-3X per week with day 1 being immediately following work in a game or bullpen.
 Make sure recovery time is allowed between these exercises as well.